 The True Impact of AI

-Today, the impact of AI on the automotive industry is everywhere.
+Today, the impact of AI on the automotive industry is visible everywhere.
 And while it does have a presence in what may be most commonly acknowledged with robotic vehicles, true AI digs deeper and touches all parts of the automotive process.
-From the supply chain and logistics processes to the creation of the products themselves, the engineering processes rely heavily on AI technology.
+From the supply chain & logistics processes to the creation of the products themselves, the engineering processes rely heavily on AI technology.

 Meanwhile, on the shop floor, AI is already revolutionizing how manufacturers develop new products, according to Fintl.
 In fact, we have seen this happen recently in the industry, as growing manufacturers have surpassed previous automotive giants due to their innovative development and proactive manufacturing processes.